 Do you have edifying community?
 Do you identify with the loneliness and the frustration about waiting above?

 If so, I would ask you when the last time you had community in your life?
 If it wasn’t recently, ask someone to come over.
 It doesn’t have to be fancy… just be around people.
-That’s how God designed us to live… with people.
+God designed us to live… with people.